-The voltage at a Point Of Interconnection shall be maintained in the ideal voltage range for the appropriate Colorado region and bus type (regulating or non-regulating) as determined in the Rocky Mountain Area Voltage Coordination Guidelines.
+The voltage at a Point of Interconnection shall be maintained in the ideal voltage range for the appropriate Colorado region and bus type (regulating6 or non-regulating) as determined in the Rocky Mountain Area Voltage Coordination Guidelines7.
 The System Impact Study will investigate pertinent demand (on-peak or off-peak), season (summer or winter), dispatch, and outage scenarios based on the defined study area that includes the proposed POI.
 The study will conform to the NERC Transmission System Planning Performance Requirements (TPL standards).

-The POI for a wind generating facility cannot be designated a "regulating bus" unless system studies demonstrate that the designation of the POI as a regulating bus is needed for system reliability or safety.
+The POI for a VER generating facility cannot be designated a "regulating bus" unless system studies demonstrate that the designation of the POI as a regulating bus is needed for system reliability or safety.

-The impact of the wind generating facility on the reactive power schedules of nearby generation units may need to be mitigated by the Customer if system studies demonstrate that the proposed wind generating facility causes nearby generating units to generate or absorb reactive power for voltage
+The impact of the VER generating facility on the reactive power schedules of nearby generation units may need to be mitigated by the Customer if system studies demonstrate that the proposed VER generating facility causes nearby generating units to generate or absorb reactive power for voltage control.
+It is understood that sufficient power reserve must be maintained on existing generating units to allow them to them to dynamically regulate voltage for extreme system conditions.